fmalmeida/bacannot/docs/manual.rst

 .. warning::

-   Users can check for available Resfinder Species panels at `their page <https://cge.cbs.dtu.dk/services/ResFinder/>`_.
+   Users must select one of the available Resfinder Species panels.
+They are listed at `their main page <https://cge.cbs.dtu.dk/services/ResFinder/>`_ and in `their repository page <https://bitbucket.org/genomicepidemiology/resfinder/src/master/#usage>`_.
+If your species is not available in Resfinder panels, you may use it with the "Other" panel (``--resfinder_species "Other"``).

 .. list-table::
    :widths: 20 10 20 30